 A detailed report on the corporate governance systems and practices of

-the Company is given in a separate chapter of the annual report
+the Company is given in a separate chapter of this annual report.

-detailed information for shareholders is given in chapter on Additional
+Similarly, other detailed information for shareholders is provided in

 MANAGEMENT DISCUSSION AND ANALYSIS